 Part of Orleans Parish since the city annexed it in 1870, Algiers Point still has the feel of a village.
 The character of this neighborhood has made “The Point” a favorite with musicians and artists.

 Algiers was part of the land grant given to New Orleans founder Jean Baptiste LeMoyne, Sieur de Bienville by the Company of the Indies in 1719.
-At its heyday, this sleepy town had six ferries to New Orleans’ east bank, including one ferry capable of shuttling railroad cars and livestock.
+At its heyday, this sleepy town had six ferries to New Orleans’ East Bank, including one ferry capable of shuttling railroad cars and livestock.

 With such vast enterprises employing hundreds of men, it’s not surprising that Algiers had 36 music and dance halls in 1911.
 The local scene benefited from the many musicians, including Henry “Red” Allen, Peter Bocage, Oscar “Papa” Celestine, “Kid” Thomas Valentine and Elizabeth “Memphis Minnie” Douglas, who lived in Algiers.

-If you would like to stay the night there are nearly a dozen bed and breakfasts in the Point.
+If you would like to stay the night there are nearly a dozen bed and breakfasts in The Point.